Propagation of singularities for gravity-capillary water waves: Introduction

+then for all $ (x_0,\xi_0) \in \WF(u_0) $ and all $ t \in \R $, we have $ \Phi_t(x_0,\xi_0) \in \WF(u(t)). $ \end{theorem} In particular, if $ P = \sqrt{-\Delta_g} $ where $ g $ is a Riemannian metric on $ M $, then~\eqref{eq:equation:hormander} becomes the half wave equation and $ \Phi $ is the corresponding cogeodesic flow on $ T^*M $.
+Therefore, we conclude that, for solutions to the half wave equation, microlocal singularities travel at speed one along cogeodesics.
+This gives a justification for the Huygens--Fresnel principal of wavefront propagation.

-(microlocal) singularities travel at speed one along (co-)geodesics, and we obtain a mathematical justification of the Huygens--Fresnel principal of wavefront propagation.
-For propagation of semilinear waves, we refer to Bony \cite{Bony86singularities} and Lebeau \cite{Lebeau89semilinearII}.
-For propagation on manifolds with corners, see Vasy \cite{Vasy08corner} and Melrose, Vasy and Wunsch \cite{MVW13corner}.
+For the propagation of singularities for the semilinear wave equation, we refer to Bony~\cite{Bony86singularities} and Lebeau~\cite{Lebeau89semilinearII}.
+For the propagation and the reflection of singularities for the linear wave equation on manifolds with corners, see Vasy~\cite{Vasy08corner} and Melrose, Vasy and Wunsch~\cite{MVW13corner}.